rutgerblom/SDDC.Lab/FirstPod.md

 1. Python module weasyprint needs to be installed using "sudo":
 **sudo pip3 install weasyprint**

-1. And finally, clone this repository to an appropriate location on your Ubuntu machine (e.g. $HOME) with:
+1. And finally you clone the SDDC.Lab repository to an appropriate location on your Ubuntu machine (e.g. $HOME) with:
 **git clone https://github.com/rutgerblom/SDDC.Lab.git**

-## Prepare the configuration files
+## Prepare the Pod configuration files
 After cloning the repository you will end up with a directory called "SDDC.Lab" with the following contents:

     hosts